nwolisaemmanuel2-zz/face-detest/README.md

 # face-detection
 php facedeation project.

-1) create a new folder upload
+1) create a new folder upload.
 2) create a folder Exception and cut paste this "NoFaceException.php" file to the new folder "Exception"